• Default font size

 A:

-The Collector may initiate prosecution actions in case there is late payment of the HAT or late submission of the quarterly HAT return.
+The Collector may initiate prosecution in case there is late payment of the HAT or late submission of the quarterly HAT return.